andrewdavidsmith/transferase/docs/python.md

 We will now read genomic intervals.
 If you have a BED format file for hg38, for example ~100k intervals (you can do up to over 1M, but it will be slower), you can use it.
-Otherwise you can find the 'intervals.bed.gz' in the docs directory of the repo, unpack it and put it in your working directory.
+Otherwise you can find the `intervals.bed.gz` in the docs directory of the repo (should be where you found this file), unpack it and put it in your working directory.

 ```python
 from transferase import GenomicInterval